arlo397/GuardianAI/README.md

      }
      ```

-4. **Fraudulent Zipcode Information Endpoint**
+7. **Fraudulent Zipcode Information Endpoint**

-   - **Description**: This endpoint calculates which zipcode has the highest number of fraudulent transactions from the `fraud_test.csv` dataset and retrieves geographical information for that zipcode.
+   - **Description**: This endpoint calculates which zipcode has the highest number of fraudulent transactions from the dataset and retrieves geographical information for that zipcode.
 It serves to identify potential hotspots of fraudulent activity and provides a quick link to view the location on Google Maps.

      ```shell
      curl localhost:5173/fraudulent_zipcode_info -X GET